SuicidalInsanity/B9-PWings-Modified/README.md

 - An alternate texture is provided.
 You can also overwrite the texture if you wish

 - A test aircraft is supplied with control surfaces setup including spoilers, levcons, canards, flaps etc. This aircraft functions in stock aero and with FAR use it as a guide or to test if the mod is functioning

+Optional Patch

+- An optional patch is included to increase the speed of the control surfaces.
+It is configured to work with PatchManager